osamaalmughanni/Kumiko/Kumiko/docs.md

 # Overview

-Kumiko, similar to the traditional Dynamo Player, enables you to run your Dynamo scripts.
-However, it goes beyond the standard functionalities by providing enhanced portability and effortless collaboration options.
-Kumiko allows you to conveniently access your scripts from anywhere and share them exclusively with your chosen team members.
+Similar to the traditional Dynamo Player, Kumiko enables you to run your Dynamo scripts.
+However, it goes beyond the standard functionalities by providing enhanced portability, simple collaboration options and easy script sharing.

 ## Requirements
 Kumiko is designed to operate on Windows-based computers only.
 It is developed as a single executable (exe) file, which means that it contains all of the required code and resources to execute.
 However, other main requirements for running Kumiko include: